tentax143/tentax143/README.md

 - 💞️ I’m looking to collaborate on full stack projects
 - 📫 How to reach me phno: 7418642403 , email:mk4997320@gmail.com
 - 😄 Pronouns: nothing to say
-- ⚡ Fun fact: in gaming world i m known as god of conquest

 <!---
 tentax143/tentax143 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.